fledge-iot/fledge/docs/KERBEROS.rst

 Introduction
 ============

-Fledge implements through his North plugin PI_server Token, Basic and Kerberos authentication, the latter is especially relevant for the integration with PI Web API using `OMF`_.
+The bundled OMF nprth plugin in Fledge can use a number of different authentication schemes when communicatign wih the various OSIsoft products.
+The PI Web API method in the `OMF`_ plugin supports the use of a Kerberos scheme.

 The Fledge *requirements.sh* script installs the Kerberos client to allow the integration with what in the specific terminology is called KDC (the Kerberos server).

 PI-Server as the North endpoint
 ===============================

 The OSI *Connector Relay* allows token authentication while *PI Web API* supports Basic and Kerberos.

 There could be more than one configuration to allow the Kerberos authentication,